-Spalletti: From stolen car to Napoli mastermind
+How a stolen Panda started Spalletti's Napoli rise

 "And then he was fired after a falling out - and he does this thing where he says, 'If you give me a five-year contract and you sack me after year three, I will wait out the years on my contract, and I will make you pay every single rouble or euro'."

 There is an alternative history where he succeeds Jose Mourinho at Chelsea, given that he had conversations with Roman Abramovich during his first spell with Roma.
-However, Spalletti did not speak English at the time and did not feel ready for the job.
+However, Spalletti did not speak English at the time so did not feel ready.

-Despite having managed some of the biggest teams in Serie A since then, he has not always been treated with the greatest respect.
+Despite having managed some of the biggest teams in Serie A since, he has not always been treated with the greatest respect.

 After Zenit, he was re-hired by Roma in January 2016, where he was given the unenviable task of easing living club legend Francesco Totti into retirement.

-Inter Milan followed, lifting them out of the doldrums and into the Champions League for the first time in seven seasons.
+Internazionale followed, Spalletti lifting them into the Champions League for the first time in seven seasons.
 But in summer 2019, the club was taken over and the new regime decided they wanted Antonio Conte instead.
+Spalletti was sacked.

-Spalletti, shortly after being handed a new two-year contract, was sacked.
 Rather than rush straight back into management, he was happy to bide his time on his Tuscany farm.

-An idiosyncratic character in the often mad world of modern football, Spalletti spent quality time with his pet duck Snow White and his extensive football shirt collection, before the right job came along.
+An idiosyncratic character, Spalletti spent quality time with his pet duck Snow White and his extensive football shirt collection, before the right job came along.

 'Sprezzatura' - Napoli boast effortless style